ItsMeBrille/MMM-TVGuide/README.md

 # MMM-TVGuide

-The MMM-TVGuide module for MagicMirror² displays a list of TV programs fetched from a specified URL.
-It provides options to filter programs by channels and start time.
+The MMM-TVGuide module for MagicMirror² displays today's TV shows in Norway.
+It allows you to filter and select only the channels you want to watch.

 ![Screenshot](screenshot.png)